ics-314-code-crew/ics-314-code-crew.github.io/index.md

 # Team Contract
 Our team has developed a <a href="https://docs.google.com/document/d/1PiApV3qOrppXNGaRf1kudZ24YolmkLwuc0Uw49lqp0w/edit?usp=sharing">Team Contract</a> to establish clear expectations within a team.
 The Contract outlines several criteria's for example, each members contribution and bahaviors.
 It also discuss solutions to conflicts that may errupt during our time as a team.
 If one fails to meet the agreed terms, then there shall be a three step process to try to de-esclate the situation.
 <br>
-    Step 1.
+&emsp Step 1.
 Discuss the issue privately with the team member in 1-on-1.
 <br>
-    Step 2.
+&emsp Step 2.
 Discuss with the team emphasizing the need for action.
 <br>
-    Step 3.
+&emsp Step 3.
 Escalate to the instructor.